 To explain Event Marketing meaning to COO leverage its similarity to content marketing

 Trying to find the right definition for the Event Marketing phrase, we started to notice some analogies with content marketing.
 Sounds crazy?
 Not so much if you think about it.

 At first, it was nothing more than just a bunch of nice things addressed to a certain object but it was working and they learned the patterns that worked the most.
 Then, the evolution of this craft created a separate field of advertising which was later called content marketing.
 Ok, but what was next?
-Content marketing became a way to create an interest in the consumers minds.
-The process became a meticulously scheduled strategy that was made to provide constant exposition to advertisement.
+Content marketing became a way to create an interest in consumers’ minds.
+The process became a meticulously scheduled strategy that was made to provide constant exposition to the advertisement.
 But there still was no hard proof of how it works, what the results are.
-That’s where variety of analysing tools and platforms appears.
+That’s where a variety of analyzing tools and platforms appears.

 From years back to nowadays, we know the power of the content and we have hundreds of ways to check the audience needs, plan and analyze the effects of the content.
-Similar cycle of evolution can be noticed when it comes to Event Marketing.
+A similar cycle of evolution can be noticed when it comes to Event Marketing.

 Event Marketing as explained through its analogy to Content Marketing

-As you can see, there are quite a few similarities between evolution of content and Event Marketing.
+As you can see, there are quite a few similarities between the evolution of content and Event Marketing.
 This comparison lets to understand Event Marketing definition.
-Seeing Event Marketing as a tool to use in creation of brand image brings out the real meaning and advantage of using strategic event planning in marketing process.
-We can surely say that the key to understand the true meaning of Event Marketing is to notice how it can realize set goals.
+Seeing Event Marketing as a tool to use in the creation of brand image brings out the real meaning and advantage of using strategic event planning in the marketing process.
+We can surely say that the key to understanding the true meaning of Event Marketing is to notice how it can realize set goals.

 How to explain Event Marketing meaning and importance of events to COO?